Cyclenerd/google-cloud-github-runner/README.md

 For details on default machine types, see [`gcp/README.md`](gcp/README.md).

 You can estimate costs using the [Google Cloud Pricing Calculator](https://cloud.google.com/products/calculator) or [gcloud-compute.com](https://gcloud-compute.com/).
 The minimum monthly cost for the deployed Cloud Run service is approximately $10 USD.

+## 📚 Project Philosophy

+This application and project allows you to create **ephemeral** and **isolated** runners for each job.
+The core design principle is **"New Job, New Server"**.

+*   **Isolation & Security:** Every job runs in a pristine environment.
+There is no cross-contamination or security risk from sharing runner instances across different repositories or workflows.
+*   **Lifecycle:** This application manages the full lifecycle of the runner instance: `Create` and `Destroy`.
+*   **Cattle, not Pets:** Servers are disposable resources.
+Long-running, shared resources or maintaining a pool of persistent server and runner instances is outside the scope of this project.

 ## 🛠️ Deployment to Google Cloud